any-docs/css/content/reference/properties/break-inside/index.md

 break-inside: unset;
 ```

-Each possible break point (in other words, each element boundary) is affected by three properties: the {{cssxref("break-after")}} value of the previous element, the {{cssxref("break-before")}} value of the next element, and the `break-inside` value of the containing element.
+Each possible break point (in other words, each element boundary) is affected by three properties: the `break-after` value of the previous element, the `break-before` value of the next element, and the `break-inside` value of the containing element.

 To determine if a break must be done, the following rules are applied: